 Do not go to the big markets and shop at the beginning of your trip.
 It sounds weird, I know, but you're just going to have to trust me on this.

 The reason for this is actually more simple than you may realize.
 You don't know how to barter yet and you don't know what a good price is!
 The more experience you get before you go to the big markets, the better.

 Shopping in China is amazing and you shouldn't be scared.
-Just make sure you give yourself enough time.
-Just like our ILP China volunteers, by the end of your trip, you will be a pro at bartering and you will be getting your goodies for the best price!
+Just make sure you give yourself enough time, learn how to bargain and practice.
+Just like our ILP China volunteers, by the end of your trip, you will be a pro at bartering and you will be getting your goodies for the best price.

 Think about it — living in China for a semester.
 You can come teach English in China during the day, and stop at all the cute markets at night, then spend weekends and vacation days to explore the prettiest places in the country.

 Sounds like a plan, right?
 Get more info about how you can serve abroad with ILP (International Language Programs) with this button: